2018 staff champions

-Arunthethy and Emma decided to support a small charity with the intention of having a large impact, and helped choose the projects Sivan Arul Illam directed the donation to.
+Arunthethy and Emma decided to support a small charity with the intention of having a large impact, and helped choose the projects to which Sivan Arul Illam directed the donation.

 More than 3,000 cookbooks were sold across Australia and internationally in London, Germany, India and Manila, with half of these distributed to BFS clients.

 Volunteer of the Year

 After four years of volunteering with various organisations in Bangalore, Rohit realised that there were gaps in how volunteers get connected with NGOs.
 To bridge these gaps, Rohit founded a non-profit organisation called Khushiyan, which means happiness.
 The organisation’s mission is to ‘connect helping hands’ by bringing NGOs and volunteers together to build positive community relationships.